Updated: Jan 3

 This year, HTC is celebrating its 100th year.
 For a century, HTC has served a unique role in the Jewish community, producing graduates who are bnei Torah that contribute to the Jewish community worldwide.
 For many, attending HTC has become a family tradition.
 In commemoration of our Centennial year, HTC sat down with three generations of graduates from the Fox family: Rabbi Shmuel Fox, 98, Rabbi Hillel Fox, 63, and Tzvi Fox, 26, to hear about their memories and experiences at HTC.

 Rabbi Shmuel Fox, the Foxes’ patriarch, was born in a small primarily Jewish town called Lukach, Poland.
 To avoid the oppressive laws against Jews, he and his family made the voyage to America by ship in 1929.
-The Foxes settled in Wisconsin, where his father, Isaac Yitzchak Fox z”l, was offered a position as a shul Rabbi.
+The Foxes settled in Wisconsin, where his father, Rabbi Yitzchak Fox z”l, was offered a position as a shul Rabbi.
 In 1929, there were no Jewish Education systems in place in Milwaukee.
 A short time after his bar mitzvah, Shmuel’s father took him and his 12-year-old brother Menachem Mendel to Chicago by train, to allegedly visit a relative who had a grocery store in Southern Chicago.
 After visiting that relative, Shmuel and his brother were informed of the true purpose of their trip.
-His father had arranged for the boys to be interviewed with the dean of the Yeshiva, Rabbi Greenberg, back when the Yeshiva was on Douglas boulevard.
+His father had arranged for the boys to be interviewed with the Dean of the Yeshiva, Rabbi Greenberg, back when the Yeshiva was on Douglas boulevard.
 After the Dean of the Yeshiva, Rabbi Greenberg, interviewed the boys on Chumash and Rashi, they were accepted on the spot.
 Though there were no dorms at the time, Rabbi Greenberg promised he would take care of the boys and arranged for the boys to board at a community member’s house.

 Tzvi, the youngest of the Foxes to have attended the Yeshiva, grew up in Dayton, Ohio as well.
 After attending day school in Dayton, Tzvi planned to go away to FYHS for high school.
 “I had the pleasure of having most of the Rebbeim as my personal Rebbes,” said Tzvi.
-Because of the weaker education in Ohio, Tzvi started in the most basic shiur FYHS, but in only the short span of a year, Tzvi proved to everyone how capable he was, something that Rabbi Hillel Fox relayed proudly.
+Because of the weaker education in Ohio, Tzvi started in the most basic shiur in FYHS, but in only the short span of a year, Tzvi proved to everyone how capable he was, something that Rabbi Hillel Fox relayed proudly.
 “I started out in Rabbi Cardash’s shiur in 9th grade.
 I moved up to Rabbi Rand, and then to Rabbi Schuman.”
-When Tzvi was entering 11th grade, his parents were given a sabbatical year in Israel.
+When Tzvi was entering 11th grade, his parents were given a Sabbatical year in Israel.
 “I tried to go with, and I went to an all-Israeli school,” said Tzvi, “but long story short, it didn’t work out and I wanted to go back to the Yeshiva.
 They welcomed me back with a smile, with open arms, without any hassle.
 Years later during Covid, again, my apartment situation fell through, and I called Rabbi Zimmerman.
 He said the Yeshiva would love to have me in some capacity.
 Again, they were a home I could go back to; it has always really felt like my home.
 I think that speaks to the character of the Yeshiva.”
 In 2013, Tzvi graduated from FYHS, before spending a few years in the Beis Midrash.
 Tzvi is currently in a Semicha program with Ateres Ami as he finishes his master’s in Jewish education.
-He currently works as a Special Education Rebbe for Reach.
+He currently works as a Special Education Rebbe.

 “I think it’s a very significant point that all three of us, based on our Yeshiva education, went into limudei kodesh/Jewish education,” Rabbi Hillel said.
 “Tzvi is finishing up his master’s in Jewish education from Touro and my father, even though he has a law degree, chose to be in the rabbinate for his entire life.
 I have a dental degree and I chose to become a shul rabbi and to then pursue chaplaincy!
 I think it’s a beautiful thing and that it’s a very strong statement on behalf of the Yeshiva.”

 A common thread between the three generations of alumni interviewed was the strong connections they felt to their Rebbeim.
 “We had wonderful Roshei Yeshiva,” said Rabbi Shmuel Fox, “including Rabbi Selig Starr zt”l, the longest serving Rosh Yeshiva in the Yeshiva, who my father-in-law actually called when looking into me as a potential shidduch for his daughter since they were friends from the Slobodka Yeshiva.
 I had Rabbi Chaim Kreiswirth zt”l, who was a brilliant person and later became the Chief Rabbi of Antwerp.
 He actually came in from Antwerp to be Mesader Kedushin at my wedding in Cincinnati!
 He came to the Yeshiva as a young man and cultivated a friendship with me.
-He was a both a Rabbi and chavrusa to me.
+He was both a Rabbi and chavrusa to me.
 Sometimes we’d go to the drug store and have a soda together.
 I have wonderful memories of our discussions.
-Also, Rabbi Lifshitz was also one whose home I went to a number of times.
+Also, Rabbi Dovid Lifshitz was also one whose home I went to a number of times.
 He invited me to his bungalow one time for Shabbos, and it was extremely memorable.
-We walked together and I heard divrei torah from him; it was special.
+We walked together and I heard divrei Torah from him; it was special.
 They were experiences that I cherished my entire life.
 Rabbi Dovid Lifshitz zt”l was another outstanding Rabbi.
 He was in the Yeshiva for a few years, and he later became one of the Roshei Yeshiva of YU with Rav Soloveitchik.”

 HTC is proud of the connections they have made with their students.
 In celebration of our Centennial year, we gladly reflect back on the last century with pride for our students, their accomplishments, and its impact.